CNugteren/CLBlast/README.md

 Contributions are welcome in the form of tuning results for OpenCL devices previously untested or pull requests.
 See [the contributing guidelines](CONTRIBUTING.md) for more details.

-The contributing authors (code, pull requests, testing) so far are:
+The main contributing authors (code, pull requests, testing) are:

 * [Cedric Nugteren](http://cnugteren.github.io) - main author
 * [Anton Lokhmotov](https://github.com/psyhtest)